bookofproofs/bookofproofs.github.io/_sources/history/19th-century/marcolongo.md

 * Marcolongo found himself involved in bitter controversies derived from scientific and academic rivalries that featured Italian vectorialists.
 * In fact the close cooperation between Marcolongo and Burali-Forti only ran into difficulties over Burali-Forti's attack on Einstein's theory of relativity in his paper Espaces courbes.
 * In October 1932, Marcolongo enrolled in the National Fascist Party.
-* This party had been founded by Benito Mussolini in 1921 and by the time Marcolongo joined it was the only political party allowed in Italy.
 * In April 1942 Marcolongo was appointed to the Reale Accademia d'Italia.
 * After being appointed professor emeritus in 1937, Marcolongo returned to Rome, the city of his birth, where he died on 16 May 1943.
 * We note that Marcolongo's son, Fernando, was an extraordinary professor of medical pathology at the University of Catania when the Allies invaded Sicily, but he survived the war.